top of page

 Swimming in the sacred cenote was a magical experience, surrounded by nature's beauty.
 The crystal-clear waters were refreshing, and the tranquil atmosphere made it a highlight of the day.

-Throughout the tour, everything was well-organized, with transportation provided from my hotel.
-Our guide was not only knowledgeable but also passionate about sharing the rich history and culture of the Mayan ruins of Cobá.
+Our guide was knowledgeable and passionate about sharing the rich history and culture of the Mayan ruins of Cobá.

 This tour included all the essentials: admission to Tulum and Cobá, the buffet meal, and the exhilarating swim in the cenote.